 Svava Bjarnadóttir was born in 1964.
 She has many years experience in company administration, including financial management, HR management, strategic planning and numerous board memberships.
 She holds a master's (cand.oecon.) degree in business administration from the University of Iceland, with focus on corporate finance, and is an Associate Certified Coach (ACC) with the International Coach Federation (ICF).
 Ms Bjarnadóttir has played an active role in Icelandic business, including as a shareholder in the engineering firm Mannvit, its chief financial officer in 2002-2012 and human resources manager in 2005-2007.
-She co-founded the management consultancy company Strategía ehf and currently owns and operates Kapituli ehf, a leadership and management coaching company for small and medium-sized enterprises.
+She co-founded the management consultancy company for small and medium-sized enterprises.
 She served as Alternate Director 2013-2018 and was elected to Landsnets's Board as a full Director at the Annual General Meeting on 23 March 2018.